 Recipe by Aimee

 "This is an utterly simple dish that's great for getting rid of all that extra rhubarb!
 Any fruit can be used, not just rhubarb.
-Just substitute a can of pie filling or fresh fruit."
+Just substitute sweetened fresh fruit or a can of pie filling.
+Serve with whipped cream."

 Hmm.
 None of these ingredients are on sale today.